nullivex/ah-wiki/core/Running-ActionHero.md

 # Running actionHero

 ## The actionHero Binary
 The main way to run your actionHero server is to use the included `./node_modules/.bin/actionHero` binary.
 Note that there is no `main.js` or specific start script your project needs.  actionHero handles this for you.
-Your actionHero project simply needs to follow the proper directory convert ions and it will be runable.
+Your actionHero project simply needs to follow the proper directory conventions and it will be runnable.

 At the time of this writing the actionHero binary's help contains: